uludag/nosql-biosets/readme.md

 pip install -r requirements.txt --user
 ```

-Since this project is yet in early stages you may need to check and modify
-source code of the scripts time to time, for this reason _light install_
-nosqlbiosets project to your local Python library/package folders
+Project could be installed
 using the `setup.py` `develop` and `--user` options
-that should allow you to run the index scripts from project
+that should allow running the index scripts from project
 source folders:

 ```bash